soyoahn/soyoahn.github.io/now.md

 ## Heavy Things
 // I might omit this section in the future but for now no one's reading this so why not)
 - It's hard to watch the world burn and see wasted human potential everywhere.
 (Especially thinking about the younger generation lacking motivation and the types of training and mentorship like I had.)
+People with incredible talent and potential shouldn't be permanently rejected by society just because they learned how to play the game too late.
 - I think I need to be a producer again.
 That level of impact and constant problem solving (out of true, intrinsic necessity!) is hard to forget and give up.
 I crave chewing on those problems daily.